PhoenixBureau/PigeonComputer/README.md

 Pigeon Computer
 ===============

+A simple computer system built around the [ATmega328P microcontroller][1].

 ### From the Bare Bit to the Compiler, and Beyond...

-Simple computer system built around the [ATmega328P microcontroller][1].

 It is designed to be easy to use and understand at a deep level.
 It was developed to support a very hands-on course on the foundations of